khun-elle/Lott_and_Mustard/LM.md

 </td>
 </tr>
 </table>

+Examination of the regression results shows the effect of concealed-handgun laws on various categories of crime.
+Specifically, we observe a negative relationship between passage of the laws and all types of crime except for larceny, suggesting that adopting shall-issue statutes can significantly reduce crime rates.
+However, the caveat of this regression specification is that by using a single indicator variable for the laws, we are explicitly assuming the same effect across all states and years.
+This issue has been investigated further by Black and Nagin (1998).
+They generated state-specific dummy variables for the shall-issue laws and found that the signs of the coefficients vary across states, with some positive and some negative
+<sup>5</sup>
+.
+So the effects are unclear and thus, we will explore other models in section 4 before drawing any conclusions about the laws.

+#### 3.2 Bacon Decomposition

+The tables below present Bacon decomposition of twoway fixed effects estimate.
+Goodman-Bacon (2019) shows that the estimate is a weighted average of 2x2 parameters and their weights as determined by their relative size in the data.
+Under restrictive assumptions of parallel trends and time invariant treatment effects, the estimate reflects the actual ATT.
+In our analysis of the effect of shall-issue laws on crime rates, states opted for the laws at different points in time, so we can expect twoway fixed effects models to be biased.

+It is important to note that twoway fixed effects do not weight all 2x2s uniformly.
+It places higher weight to states that were treated in the middle of the panel, since these states have maximum treatment variance.
+In our data, about 75 percent of the weights are assigned to treated versus untreated units.
+So this 2x2 contributes the most to the resulting twoway fixed effects estimate followed by later versus always treated, and earlier versus later respectively.
+The only problematic comparison is when you compare the later group to the already-treated earlier group since the estimate also contains parallel trends bias and heterogeneity in time bias.
+Unless the parallel trends assumption is satisfied and the treatment effects are constant for a group over time, we suffer severely from bias
+<sup>6</sup>
+.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>
 **Bacon Decomposition: Log Violent Crime Rate**